bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 Using mocks in this case is improper usage of mocks.
 Because you cannot drive the design of a third-party API (Mongodb API in this case).
 There is a better way to breaking the external dependencies.

-1. First write learning tests.
+1. First write learning specs.
 2. Then create a thin adapter layer that has well defined interface.
 This adapter layer will encapsulate the interaction with Mongodb.
-Now you can mock the thin adapter layer in your code and write integration tests for the adapter tests that will interact with Mongodb.
+Now you can mock the thin adapter layer in your code and write integration tests for the adapter that will interact with Mongodb.

 This prevents the changes in Mongodb API from impacting the domain code.
+It also prevents technical terminology from leaking into our domain code.
 See https://github.com/bparanj/mongodb_specs for example of learning specs.

 \newpage